jgrelet/oceano2python/README.md

 ## dev

-We use Visual Studio Code (VSC) with Python, better TOML, markdownlint makefile
+We use Visual Studio Code (VSC) with Python, better TOML, markdownlint and makefile extensions

 ## prequisite